 The camp also has an open-sided cooking/dining area (Doña Betty’s domain) plus an outhouse.
 All in all, more than adequate and far more comfort than we expected way out here in the Lacandon Jungle.

-Final journey with the Lacandon
+A final journey with the Lacandon

 Frans and Trudi made their final journey to Nahá and their beloved Lacandon Jungle in a pair of child-sized beautifully carved wooden caskets made specifically for their remains which were removed from their original graves in San Cristóbal de las Casas along with their enormous concrete headstone with a jaguar and a Mayan cross carved into it.

-Chan K’in Antonio is one of the few Lacandon to have a God House (something many Lacaondon used to have) and this is where the pre-burial ceremony took place.
+Chan K’in Antonio is one of the few Lacandon to have a God House (something many Lacandon used to have) and this is where the pre-burial ceremony took place.
 We filed into the God House, a 20′ by 15′ open-sided, dirt-floored, thatch-roof structure, and women sat on one side with men seated on the other.
 Almost everyone in the God House was part of our group from San Cristóbal de las Casas.
 Where were the people from Nahá we wondered.

 The ceremony culminated in the drinking of balche, a beverage made of wild honey fermented for days in a wooden canoe.
 Balche is a cloudy, beige, sweet and sour vaguely slimy liquid.
 Not unpleasant, but not delicious either.
+Here’s more about balche in our story about the fermented drink for Roads and Kingdoms.

 In the afternoon Frans and Trudi’s coffins were taken out of the Nahá community center, where they’d been displayed on top of a small shrine, and carried to our encampment accompanied by a procession of villagers.
 At the encampment, the coffins were displayed on top of the picnic tables in the dining area.
 Small bags of soil from Frans and Trudi’s birthplaces (Denmark and Switzerland, respectively) were added to the coffins.